 What are the sleeping arrangements?

 There are 6 cabins with 8 bunk beds in each.
-Campers are free to choose where they would like to sleep each night, and each cabin will have at least one crew member in it to supervise.
+Every cabin will have at least one crew member in it to supervise.

 Are the the toilets divided into